 An FDTD simulation proceeds through the following stages: initialization, timestepping, steady-state post-processing, and writing output.
 The softkill feature allows users to terminate the timestepping stage of a simulation and proceed to steady-state post-processing.

-Through the UI, terminate timestepping by right-clicking on the simulation in the Simulations window and choosing Stop.
-Alternatively, create a file named project.softkill in the *.xf/Simulations/### directory to kill a simulation or create the file in .../Simulations/###/Run### to kill the run, but continue the simulation.
+Through the UI, users can terminate timestepping by right-clicking on the simulation in the Simulations window and choosing Stop.
+Alternatively, create a file named project.softkill in the *.xf/Simulations/### directory to kill a simulation, or create the file in .../Simulations/###/Run### to kill the run, but continue the simulation.

 Three-Pole Debye-Drude Material on XStream

 The graphics processing unit (GPU) kernel has been updated to support dispersive three-pole Debye-Drude material equations rather than supporting only the single-pole representation.
 This update allows simulations containing the three-pole Debye-Drude material type to utilize the speedups from the GPU hardware.
-Users can specify the number of GPUs to utilize through the Queue drop-down menu in the Simulations window as they would with non-dispersive materials.
+Users can specify the number of GPUs to utilize through the queue drop-down menu in the simulations window as with non-dispersive materials.

 Additional Capabilities